Amrabrazek/React/Redux/README.md

 ### Example 1

 In this example we have a state (box) called count on which we want to apply some actions (increment, decrement, incrementByten).
-Assume it's the number of toys in the room.
+Assume the box represent the number of toys in the room.

 ### Declare the store and the state